 Both a nest egg and a nest egg retirement account refer to ways of saving for the future, particularly for retirement.

 Investing early and capitalizing on interest is a savvy way to grow a nest egg account to a comfortable sum before retirement.
-Another salient method is investing in property and selling it down the road.
+Another salient method is investing in property for some passive income and selling it down the road.
+Remember, for comprehensive retirement planning, including understanding how social security benefits and other income sources fit into your financial picture, it’s advisable to seek professional financial advice.

 - Corporate Finance Institute.
 Nest Egg. https://corporatefinanceinstitute.com/